- Car Rentals

 Historical & Heritage

 At a distance of 3 km from Pune Junction, Shaniwar Wada is an ancient palace fort situated in the center of Pune in Maharashtra.
-This one of the most popular historical places in Pune and also one of the top tourist places in Pune City.
+This one of the most popular historical places to visit in Pune.

 Shaniwar Wada was originally built as the residence of the Peshwas.
 The foundation of the mansion was laid by Bajirao I in 1730 AD and the construction was completed in 1732 AD.
-It is said that the foundation was carried out on a Saturday, hence the palace got the name 'Shaniwar' (Saturday), 'Wada' (residence).
-Influenced by Mughal design and architecture, Shaniwar Wada represents the skillful craftsmanship of Maratha artisans and boasts about 21 feet tall .....
+It is said that the foundation was carried out on a Saturday, hence the palace got the name 'Shaniwar' (Saturday), 'Wada' (residence). .....